erostefano/humanSunglassesAnalyzer.js/README.md

 * What is it really necessary to balance the features in CNN?
 * Not reproducible -> Missing Seed
 * Code needs unit tests
+* Store a sidecar to each model including loss, accuracy and confusion matrix